top of page

 evidence of laying workers on a bee hive frame with lots of bees and comb

-In this Buyer Beware article, Part I, the focus is on potential questions to ask the seller of the bees that you may be considering purchasing (and to walk-away if the answers provided do not reflect good bee keeping practices).
+In this Buyer Beware article, Part I, the focus is on potential questions to ask the seller of the bees that you may be considering purchasing (and to walk away if the answers provided do not reflect good beekeeping practices).

 I get asked fairly regularly by people who are starting their beekeeping journey whether a particular advert on Gumtree or Marketplace is a good buy.
 There are a range of platforms on which bees and hive hardware are sold by reputable beekeepers.
 There are also less reputable and, quite frankly, some unscrupulous sellers, that use these same platforms.

-I will generally follow-up and make some discrete enquiries; either to assist the newbee in their decision making or out of general curiosity if the sale information appears questionable.
+I will generally follow up and make some discrete enquiries; either to assist the newbee in their decision making or out of general curiosity if the sale information appears questionable.
 Some of the answers I receive to my questions are astonishing, some are shocking, and others are quite distressing!

 Here, I share with you a couple of more recent conversations I have had with sellers from these particular sales platforms.